 Foreign investing led by Luxembourg and, soon, China

-The vast majority of countries invest outside of their own borders.
+Despite the 2008 financial crisis, the vast majority of countries invest outside of their own borders.
 Most of these investments, however, are concentrated to a select number of countries.
 Out of the US$132 trillion of total foreign investments internationally, nearly half of these investments come from just five countries: Germany, Luxembourg, the Netherlands, the United Kingdom, and the United States.
 But a new challenger is rising rapidly up the leaderboard due to rapid investment all over the world.

 The United States comprises 16% of this number with US$21.7 trillion in foreign investments.
 Luxembourg contributes a staggering 8% with US$10.6 trillion, just ahead of the United Kingdom (8% with US$10.5 trillion, though it’s possible that this trend won’t last).
 The Netherlands and Germany both contribute 6% each at US$8 trillion apiece.
 Japan and France are not far behind, but China is on pace to break into the top five.
 China has moved eight spots in total foreign investment — more than any other country — since 2005, reaching US$3.4 trillion in total foreign investment.